 Parents or guardians of any student who is experiencing a “chronic medical condition”, an illness which results in missing a considerable number of school days, will be required to contact the Asst.
 Principals’ office and their student’s guidance counselor to discuss options.

-- Upon the fifth full day or single period absence of the school year, student and parent/guardian will be contacted by CPHS personnel regarding the attendance concern and policy.
+- Upon the third full day or single period absence of the semester, student and parent/guardian will be advised via letter home and/or email regarding the attendance concern and policy.

 The following absences would exempt a student from expulsion or continued absence concerns:

-g.
-College visits, two per year – Seniors and Juniors only (Juniors may seek additional visits with approval
+- College visits, two per year – Seniors and Juniors only (Juniors may seek additional visits with approval from Guidance Counselor)

-All of these absences are exempt and require appropriate documentation brought back to school immediately following the absence.
+- Other emergencies and unusual circumstances as approved by administration.
+These absences are exempt and require appropriate documentation brought to school immediately following the absence.